magneticio/vamp2setup/README.md

 ![](images/screen19.png)

-You can check the distribution of traffic both from the tool itself or by selecting Virtual Service - Virtual Service List and clicking on metrics.
+You can check the distribution of traffic both from the tool itself or by selecting Virtual Virtual Service List and clicking on metrics.
 This will present you with the interface shown below.

 ![](images/screen20.png)